CarloAntonio/Roogle/README.md

 The purpose of this project, aside from creating a recipe search application, is to highlight my web design and front end development skills.
 I will show my methodology for creating a web application from conception to production.
 To learn more about my work history and goals, feel free to visit my [linkedin](https://www.linkedin.com/in/carlo-bilbao/)

 ### General Notes:
+* During the development of this application, it was found out that certain query parameters were restricted in the free version of GET request to the Edamam API, it wasn't clearly described in the documentation, but only appeared in the purchasing page.
+Therefore, the Sketch Wireframes, SASS example, and the Bootstrap example (all of which, do not make web calls) show the entirety of the list of query paramaters, while the live version has a much more limited set.
+* During the development of this application, the design for small phones in Sketch, I came to realize, were simply ugly, I made the choice to highlight the pictures instead of ommiting it completely.
+I believe doing so made the UX better.
 * If you have any feedback to improve my code, feel free to drop me a line on my [linkedin](https://www.linkedin.com/in/carlo-bilbao/), I'm always interested in learning a better way!

 ### Skills used: